Texiwill/aac-lib/vsm/README.md

 for the same reasons.__

 ### Description
-A slightly more intelligent version of VSM for Linux and MacOS.
+A slightly more intelligent version of VSM for Linux.
 It ignores missing definition files that cause the VMware version to stop working.
 It also finds packages not in the definitions yet.
 It is also possible to find the latest of every package.